-LoadRunner has provision to set-up authentication type to emulate real-time scenario using VuGen script.
-To simulate such a scenario, you can use options which are available in the ‘Authentication’ tab of ‘Preferences’ under LoadRunner Runtime settings.
-There are multiple authentications and security options available, which you can use according to your requirement.
-Refer below screenshot:
+LoadRunner has a provision to set up authentication type to emulate real-time scenarios using VuGen script.
+To simulate such a scenario, you can use options that are available in the ‘Authentication’ tab of ‘Preferences’ under LoadRunner Runtime settings.
+There are multiple authentications and security options available, which you can use according to your requirements.
+Refer to the below screenshot:

 Authentication and Security options:

 It helps to add an extra delay on the login page.
 This delay is as same as think time.
 The only difference is authentication delay adds to transaction response time.
 Now, the question is why this additional delay option has been given.
 The reason is that it simulates the real user behaviour to enter authentication information like username, password, captcha and sometimes DOB etc. To type all this information in the real browser takes some time which can be easily simulated by authentication delay.
 Hence authentication delay is added in the transaction response time.
 Authentication delay is always given in millisecond(s).
 Its default value is zero.

 Using this option (Check-Mark) you can use full NTLMv2 handshake security instead of the more basic NTLM2 session security response.
 By default, this option is unchecked.
 To get more details on NTLMv2, refer to the below link: